Mahendar0701/SportCenter/README.md

 - In the profile settings, change your account password for improved security.

-Check out the deployed website for Sports-Center [https://sports-center-mahendar07.netlify.app/account/](Sports-Center).
+Check out the deployed website for Sports-Center [Sports-Center](https://sports-center-mahendar07.netlify.app/)

-Screenshors of the Sports-Center React Application.
+Screenshots of the Sports-Center React Application.

 Feel free to explore the app and enjoy an immersive experience tailored for sports lovers!